jimmidyson/jimmidyson.github.io/content/post/kubernetes-service-clustering-with-dns.md

-For the replication controllers for data & master nodes, you will need to update the `type` in the label - leave the `component` part alone: having a common superset in the labels for all the node types is what we will use when we create our headless service.
+For the replication controllers for data & master nodes, you will need to update the `type` in the label - leave the `component` part alone: having a common subset in the labels for all the node types is what we will use when we create our headless service.

 The environment variables are something that the `fabric8/elasticsearch-k8s`